Desert Wind: History

 The original Desert Wind was a day train with Amfleet equipment.
 The northbound train left Los Angeles mid-day and arrived in Ogden the following morning to connect with the eastbound San Francisco Zephyr.
 The southbound departed Ogden in the middle of the night after the arrival of the westbound San Francisco Zephyr from Chicago and arrived in Los Angeles in late afternoon.
 The 811 mi journey took eighteen hours.
 Beginning in 1980, the Desert Wind exchanged a Chicago – Los Angeles through coach with the San Francisco Zephyr at Ogden; this service expanded in 1982 to include a sleeping car.

 Caliente, Nevada, was added to the timetable on October 25, 1981, while Delta, Utah, was added April 24, 1983.

 After the renamed and rerouted California Zephyr began using the Denver and Rio Grande Western Railroad main line in 1983, the Desert Wind began connecting with the Zephyr at Salt Lake City.
 Later, the Desert Wind and the Seattle-bound Pioneer would operate together with the California Zephyr from Chicago to Salt Lake City, where the trains separated.
 This created a train of 16 Superliner cars running from Chicago to Utah, the longest that Amtrak had ever operated aside from the Auto Train.
 With Amtrak needing at least four locomotives to pull this massive train through the Rockies, the Pioneer began splitting off at Denver in 1991, while the Desert Wind continued to split from the Zephyr at Salt Lake City.

-The Desert Wind was discontinued on May 12, 1997, a victim of Amtrak's recurring budget cuts that also eliminated the Pioneer days earlier.
-Train service was replaced with a Los Angeles – Las Vegas Thruway Motorcoach service.
+In May 1997, the Desert Wind and Pioneer were discontinued as part of Amtrak's recurring budget cuts.
+Train service was replaced with a Los Angeles – Las Vegas Amtrak Thruway service.
 At that time, rail service between Los Angeles and Las Vegas took 7 hours 15 minutes.